syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/table.md

 grid and insert table into Rich Text Editor content using the mouse.

-Tables can also be inserted through the `Insert Table` option in the pop-up where the number of rows and columns can be provided manually,and this is the default way in devices.
+Tables can also be inserted through the `Insert Table` option in the pop-up where the number of rows and columns can be provided manually and this is the default way in devices.

-In the following sample, the table has been injected from table module.
+In the following sample, the table has been inserted using `CreateTable` toolbar item.

 ```csharp